By Evan Liebgott, Research Assistant, SOG EFC

 In sum, the rates dashboards are interactive and accessible representations of contextualized rates and financial data.
 Their purpose is to help decision-makers make the most informed decisions in the process of evaluating rates.
 Various supplemental tools and resources also use dashboard data, which further aids utilities.

 Need technical assistance?
-The Environmental Finance Center is here to help!
+The SOG Environmental Finance Center is here to help!

-The Environmental Finance Center at UNC-CH offers free one-on-one technical assistance for small water systems.
-If you have an interest in our support, contact emkirk@sog.unc.edu.
+The School of Government Environmental Finance Center offers free one-on-one technical assistance for small water systems.
+If you are interested in our support, fill out our Technical Assistance Request Form or contact us at efc@sog.unc.edu.